Family Encyclopedia >> Food

 1 tablespoon

-• Lobster butter (butter =coral)
+• Lobster butter (butter = coral)

-• American sauce (or failing that lobster bisque)
+• American sauce (or lobster bisque)

 2 glasses